jameshfisher/jameshfisher.com/_posts/2017-11-09-how-php-composer-finds-your-code.md

 ---
-title: "How PHP and Composer find your code"
+title: How PHP and Composer find your code
-tags: ["programming", "php"]
+tags:
+  - programming
+  - php
 ---

 [Recently I showed how to create an empty Packagist package](/2017/11/06/how-to-release-a-composer-package/).